rhodyprog4ds/BrownFall24/_sources/resources/glossary.md

 training accuracy
   percentage of predictions that the model predict correctly, based on the training data

+transpose
+  swap the rows and columns of a matrix or dataframe

 Web Scraping
   the process of extracting data from a website.
 In the context of this class, this is usually done using